Skip to content

 fi

-Advantage: [[ ... ]] supports compound conditions, simplifying script logic and improving readability.
+Advantage: [[ ... ]] supports compound conditions, simplifying logic and enhancing readability.

 Sequence Iteration